 You may also try the following lifestyle modifications and home remedies to reduce your child’s exposure to asthma triggers.

-- Maintain low humidity at home by using dehumidifier (air dryer) devices if you live in a damp climate.
+- Maintain low humidity at home by using a dehumidifier (air dryer) device if you live in a damp climate.

 - Use air conditioning at home to reduce pollen from entering indoors.
 This may also reduce indoor humidity and exposure to dust mites.
-You may keep the windows closed during the pollen season.
+Consider keeping the windows closed during the pollen season.

-- Check the indoor air quality and use a small particle filter in the ventilation system if needed.
-You may also check the air conditioning and heating systems every year.
+- Check the indoor air quality and use a small particle filter (HEPA filter) in the ventilation system if needed.
+You should also check the air conditioning and heating systems every year.

 - Avoid exposure to cold air and dry air by wearing a mask outdoors.

 - Clean the house regularly to keep dust to a minimum.
 You may dry dust-proof pillow covers and bedsheets in the child’s room.
-Consider removing carpets and use washable curtains in their room.
+Consider removing carpets and use washable curtains in their rooms.

 Does Childhood Asthma Recur?

-Some children may outgrow asthma symptoms or show improvement during their teenage years.
+Some children may outgrow asthma symptoms or show significant improvement during their teenage years.
 However, nearly half of them may have asthma again in their 30s or 40s.
-Unfortunately, there is no known way to predict who will outgrow the condition or have it again in the future.
-However, proper management of asthma allows most children to have a normal active life without major complications.
+Unfortunately, there is no known way to predict who will outgrow the condition or have it recur during adulthood.
+However, proper management of asthma allows most children and teens to have a normal active life without major complications.

 - Most Recent National Asthma Data.